Zebra Cake

 These rice krispies set quite firmly once they’ve cooled because they don’t have any butter in them.

 This allows you to shape your cake creatively and easily.
-I used the same technique to make my Patrick Star cake I highly recommend if for larger shaped cake like this.
+I used the same technique to make my Patrick Star cake.
+I highly recommend it for a larger-shaped cake like this.

 Substitutions and Swaps – Zebra Cake Layers